 In conclusion, the ultimate way to save thousands on an engagement ring is to choose this combination: Buy a non brand name ring, 0.99 carats (or whatever carat just 0.1 below the half/full carat level), H color, VS1 clarity with no inclusions or carbon from an out of state dealer.

 I have to imagine this combination is good enough for 80% of the women out there!
 You can’t really go wrong hovering around 1 carat, because that will straddle right in with the 0.5-to-1.5 population.
 Ladies, pls tell me if I’m wrong.
-Tiffany’s had their Novo style in this combination for $15,000 last year.
+Tiffany’s had their Novo style in this combination for $15,000 when I was researching rings.
 My dealer could have got the same specs and design for $6,500 after tax.
 Who couldn’t use an extra $8,500?
 That $8,500 will be worth over $12,000 after 5 years in a 4% CD.

 THE OTHER SIDE